What Should Be in an Agreement

 - details regarding any special or extraordinary expenses:

-- what the expense is for (e.g dance lessons, childcare, etc.)
+- what the expense is for, such as dance lessons or childcare

 - percentage of the cost to be paid by each party and the dollar amount